wladuardo/NotesApp/README.md

 * View a list of all created notes, with the ability to see their name and part of the text inside the note
 * Ability to save notes between app sessions
 * Ability to change the text of an existing note
+* Ability to delete a selected note on the home screen

 #### Implementation:
 * The application was created using UIKit